PerlAlien/Alien-Build/README.md

         Note that `cygwin` and `msys` are considered `unix` even though they run on windows!

+- out\_of\_source

+    Build in a different directory from the where the source code is stored.
+    In autoconf this is referred to as a "VPATH" build.
+Everyone else calls this an "out-of-source" build.
+When this property is true, instead of extracting to the source build root, the downloaded source will be extracted to an source extraction directory and the source build root will be empty.
+You can use the `extract` install property to get the location of the extracted source.

 - start\_url

     The default or start URL used by fetch plugins.